-Flow control and congestion control in today's Internet are predominantly based on the Transmission Control Protocol (TCP), which works using the idea of a sliding transmission window of packets, whose size is controlled based on feedback [19], [20].
+Flow control and congestion control in today's Internet are predominantly based on the transmission control protocol (TCP), which works using the idea of a sliding transmission window of packets, whose size is controlled based on feedback [19], [20].
 The TCP paradigm has clearly proven successful.
-We therefore see a need to find a sliding-window approach as similar as possible to TCP for network coding that makes use of acknowledgments for flow and congestion control.
+We therefore see a need to find a sliding-window approach for network coding that is as similar as possible to TCP, that makes use of ACKs for flow and congestion control.
 (This problem was initially proposed in [21].)